hyperledger/fabric/docs/source/private_data_tutorial.rst

 .. note:: For collections to work, it is important to have cross organizational
            gossip configured correctly.
 Refer to our documentation on :doc:`gossip`, paying particular attention to the section on "anchor peers".
-Our tutorial does not focus on gossip given it is already configured in the BYFN sample, but when configuring a channel, the gossip anchors peers are critical to configure for collections to work properly.
+Our tutorial does not focus on gossip given it is already configured in the test network, but when configuring a channel, the gossip anchors peers are critical to configure for collections to work properly.